-Drug firm GSK fined $2.6 million for collusionOctober 24th, 2011 in Medications
+Drug firm GSK fined $2.6 million for collusionOctober 24, 2011 in Medicine & Health / Medications

 South Korea's anti-trust agency has fined drugmaker GlaxoSmithKline three billion won ($2.6 million) for conspiring with a Seoul rival over the sale of drugs, an official said Monday.